 Troops are needed to run the activity stations (first aid, cooking, BB guns, archery, and pioneering) in the morning.
 To volunteer your troop to lead one of these stations please contact Gregory Stafford.
 There will be a Troop Fair from 3:00 to 5:30 pm, where all troops will set up displays and activities in their campsites for Scouts and their parents to visit.
 Troops can recruit new Webelos Scouts by showcasing their talents at cooking, activities, and teaching new skills!
 Parents will be looking for information regarding troops, so please remember to have informational sheets to share!

-All Webelos Scouts will participate in all rotations with their patrol.
-All Scouts should be with their patrol in their assigned sessions; no individual Scouts should be wandering the area away from their units.
+All Webelos Scouts will participate in all rotations with their Webelos den.
+All Webelos Scouts should be with their den in their assigned sessions; no individual Scouts should be wandering the area away from their units.
 To reduce the amount of walking required and to conserve time between activities sessions, groups of Webelos dens will move together from one session to the next.
-Webelos Scouts will travel from station to station without parents and den leaders accompanying them.
-They will have Boy Scouts to help guide them to their next station.
+Webelos Scouts will travel from station to station without parents and Webelos den leaders accompanying them.
+They will have Scouts from area troops help guide them to their next station.

 Webelos Scouts will practice the patrol method by working together towards a specific goal.
 Every Webelos den will participate in all five of the activity sessions.
-Meanwhile, parents will enjoy the final session with Boy Scout parents and leaders who will answer questions about the transition from Webelos Scouts to Boy Scouts.
+Meanwhile, parents will enjoy the final session with leaders and parents of Scouts in troops who will answer questions about the transition from Webelos Scouts to Scouts BSA.